-Here, P is the probability that a given particle is deposited on the exposed part of the bed, which here is may be a function of the fraction of exposed area A^ and a dimensionless mass of particles on the bed per area A_s , explained below), but which may in reality can be expected to also be a function of, the relative sediment supply, the bed topography and roughness, the particle size, the local hydraulics or other control variables.
-A_s is a dimensionless mass equal to the total mass of the particles residing on the bed per area, which is suitably normalized.
-A suitable mass for normalization is the minimum mass required to cover a unit area, A_s as will become clear later.
-The minus sign is introduced because the fraction of the exposed area reduces as A_s increases.
+P is the probability that a given particle is deposited on the exposed part of the bed, which here is a function of the fraction of exposed area (A^) and a dimensionless mass of particles on the bed per area (M_s^ , explained below), but which can be expected to also be a function of the relative sediment supply, the bed topography and roughness, the particle size, the local hydraulics or other control variables.
+M_s^ is a dimensionless mass equal to the total mass of the particles residing on the bed per area, which is suitably normalized.
+A suitable mass for normalization is the minimum mass required to cover a unit area, M_0 , as will become clear later.
+The minus sign is introduced because the fraction of the exposed area reduces as M_s^ increases.
 Similar to eq.
-(3), the equation for the fraction of covered area A_s = 1-A can be written as:
+(3), the equation for the fraction of covered area $A_c^ = 1$ - A^ can be written as: